Skip to main content

 Sperm donors should normally be over 18 and under 46.
 However, in some rare cases, a clinic might allow an older donor to donate their sperm if they feel there are unlikely to be any serious consequences.
 You’ll also need to have various health tests for diseases like HIV and Hepatitis, some of which will be required before, during and after your donation.

-Expanded carrier screening (ECS) or testing involves identifying simultaneously the presence or the absence of many gene variants which might be associated with different conditions of varying severity and predictability.
+Expanded carrier screening (ECS) testing involves identifying whether the individual unknowingly carries gene variants associated with common genetic conditions, such as cystic fibrosis, that may be passed on to their children.
 Although we provide guidance to UK fertility clinics about donor screening in the HFEA’s Code of Practice, there is currently no national guidance in the UK specific to ECS.
 The HFEA does not require UK fertility clinics to carry out ECS and gamete (egg or sperm) donors are not required to have had this screening.
 You should discuss any questions that you may have about ECS with your fertility clinic.

 What’s the process for donating my sperm at a clinic?